perldork/saikuro/README.md

 number of lines per method and can generate a listing of the number of tokens on each line of code.

-[1]: http://saikuro.rubyforge.org "Forked from Ruby Forge by Max Schubert"
+[1]: http://saikuro.rubyforge.org "Originally hosted on Ruby Forge, authored by Zev Blut"

 ## License:
 Saikuro uses the BSD license.